vmvihari/AzureTraining/StorageServices/Concepts/04-UseCases.md

 1. **Image Processing**: Automated workflows with blob versioning
 2. **Kubernetes Integration**: Shared storage for containerized apps
 3. **IoT Data**: Queue-based ingestion with table storage
+4. **COVID-19 Patient Tracking**: Static website + Azure Tables for rapid deployment
+5. **PowerBI Integration**: Analytics and dashboards from storage data
-4. **Hybrid Cloud**: File sync between on-premises and cloud
+6. **Hybrid Cloud**: File sync between on-premises and cloud

 **Key Takeaway**: Azure Storage is rarely used in isolation.
 Successful implementations leverage multiple services, automation, and integration with compute resources.
+The COVID-19 case study demonstrates how simple architectures (static website + Azure Tables) can deliver production-ready solutions in record time when requirements are urgent.

 ---